 KD Hall is a place where women and girls come for leadership and workforce development.
 We have three areas of expertise.

-Small to large organizations can take an advantage of our quarterly meetings, community building projects, and skills to strength their business and brand and economic development.
+Small to large organizations can take an advantage of our 2019quarterly meetings, community building projects, and skills to strength their business and brand and economic development.

 Member meetings including a guest corporate speaker at each meeting facilitating a conversation and short group discussions around sexual harassment prevention, crucial conversations, women's health, women's finances, conflict management and creating a culture of problem solvers are some of the topics that will be covered.
 Time allotted for networking with participants and vendors and light refreshments.